Cancer stem cell: Tying CSC and stochastic models together

 A study in 2014 argues the gap between these two controversial models can be bridged by providing an alternative explanation of tumor heterogeneity.
-They demonstrate a model that includes aspects of both the Stochastic and CSC models.
+They demonstrate a model that includes aspects of both the "Dreamy" and BULL CSC models.
 They examined cancer stem cell plasticity in which cancer stem cells can transition between non-cancer stem cells (Non-CSC) and CSC via in situ supporting a more Stochastic model.
 But the existence of both biologically distinct non-CSC and CSC populations supports a more CSC model, proposing that both models may play a vital role in tumor heterogeneity.

 The cancer stem cell immunology model

 This model suggests that immunological properties may be important for understanding tumorigenesis and heterogeneity.
 As such, CSCs can be very rare in some tumors, but some researchers found that a large proportion of tumor cells can initiate tumors if transplanted into severely immunocompromised mice, and thus questioned the relevance of rare CSCs.
 However, both stem cells and CSCs possess unique immunological properties which render them highly resistant towards immunosurveillance.
 Thus, only CSCs may be able to seed tumors in patients with functional immunosurveillance, and immune privilege may be a key criterion for identifying CSCs.
 Furthermore, the model suggests that CSCs may initially be dependent on stem cell niches, and CSCs may function there as a reservoir in which mutations can accumulate over decades unrestricted by the immune system.
 Clinically overt tumors may grow if: